eliffyildirim1/eliffyildirim1/README.md

 M.Sc.
 Student and Data Science Researcher 🪐

-I'm Elif from Turkey 🌸I graduated from Karabük University Computer Engineering Department in 2019 as an honor student.
-I'm doing my master's degree in Computer Engineering at Karabuk University.
-I had the opportunity to carry out projects in the field of applied machine learning on data collection, analysis, data visualization, statistical operations and training-testing.
-The projects I have done are available in my github repo.  ⚡
+I'm Elif from Turkey 🌸I'm doing my master's degree in Computer Engineering.
+I have developed projects in the field of applied machine learning on data collection, analysis, data visualization, statistical operations and training-testing..  ⚡

 And I am blogging about Artificial Intelligence.
 You can follow from this address at https://eliffyildirim1.medium.com/ 💥
 - 🔭 I’m currently working on Deep Learning and Machine Learning